Meelfi/bewel.app/README.md

 ## About The Project

 This project is a full-stack application designed to help users craft a unique digital identity.
-It provides a single, fully customizable profile page where users can showcase their bio, social links, favorite music, and upcoming events.
+It provides a single, fully customizable profile page where users can showcase their bio, social links and favorite music.
 Built to offer complete creative freedom beyond typical 'link-in-bio' services, it allows every user to design a page that truly reflects their personal brand.

 The application leverages a modern, sophisticated technology stack, with a clear separation of concerns to ensure performance, scalability, and a great developer experience.

 ## Key Features

--   **Full Profile Customization:** Display personal bio, age, height, and other stats.
+-   **Full Profile Customization:** Display personal bio.
 -   **Link Aggregation:** Consolidate all your social media, portfolios, and other important links.
 -   **Music Showcase:** Share your favorite tracks or playlists with your visitors.
--   **Event Calendar:** Announce your participation in upcoming events, streams, or meetings.
 -   **Deep Styling Engine:** Complete control over the page's visual appearance, including colors, fonts, and layouts.

 ## Tech Stack